ZupIT/beagle-docs/content/en/plugins/beagle-xcode-templates.md

 title: Beagle Xcode Templates
 weight: 3
 description: >-
-  In this section you will find how to obtain Beagle templates for Xcode.
+  In this section you will find how to use Beagle templates for Xcode.
 ---

 ---